The History of Bergen

 Tensions with the Hanseatic League

-The Danish Union
+Danish Union

 After a national meeting in Copenhagen in 1536 by King Christian III, Norway became a country under Denmark.
 This was a political ploy by the King to increase his power while the idea of a monopoly was strong.
 Around the same time, the Reformation occurred.
-The Reformation forced Norway to adopt the Lutheran Protestant religion, and this crippled the old wealth of the Catholic religion.
-The Reformation opened up access to church property, and the Danes took most of the gold and items from the Norwegian churches, including Saint Sunniva’s casket from the Christ Church in Bergen and Saint Olav’s casket from Nidaros Cathedral in Trondheim.
+The Reformation forced Norway to adopt the Lutheran Protestant religion, and this crippled the old wealth of the Catholic faith.
+The Reformation opened access to church property, and the Danes took most of the gold and items from the Norwegian churches, including Saint Sunniva’s casket from the Christ Church in Bergen and Saint Olav’s casket from Nidaros Cathedral in Trondheim.
 Norway couldn’t stop the Reformation or the union; Norway was without leadership, seriously poor, and already dependent on the Danish royal house.

 Conflicts, Battles & Witches